suzanamelo-m/suzanamelo/content/posts/tracking-events/index.md

 The Analytics Event for the Mini Digital API Server expects a schema containing fields with properties to be supplied by the SDK consumer.

 Mini Digital SDK provides pre-defined core schemas designed to keep your data consistent.
 Some are mandatory to keep the minimum information necessary for accurate tracking.
 There are also options for you to customise the data you want to send.

-You can find more about Mini Digital Core Schema Properties [here](https://docs.mini.digital/core-schema/properties.html).

 I will cover all the aspects and properties of the schema in the upcoming articles.
 In this article, let’s focus on the minimum mandatory fields you must fulfil, especially the use cases and best places for each event category in your codebase.